-1 a.
-Manager Electric Asset and Design 2 b.
+1 2 a.
+Manager Electric Asset and Designb.
 Manager Electric Distribution 3 Consequently, a new Manager was hired.
-The functions were separated so that one Manager 4 would focus on overseeing line crew and completing electric capital asset projects, while 5 collaborating with another Manager who would focus on metering, customer connections, 6 engineer designs and operations, ESA requirements, etc. Overall, the restructuring effort 7 sought to better align resources and more effectively deliver services.
-8 2) The increase in wages was within Lakefront's control: 9 a.
-The business decision was between hiring an additional lineman or hiring an 10 11 additional Manager.
-The cost of hiring a lineman would be approximately \$60,000 to OM&A vs approximately \$60,000 for an additional Manager (due to differences in 12 allocation of hours between capital and OM&A).
-13 14 15 b.
-Lakefront had considered hiring both a lineman and additional Manager, however two additional positions would be approximately \$120,000 and Lakefront felt the 16 additional cost was unnecessary at the time.
-17 Operational Effectiveness - Distribution Station Maintenance 18 19 The 2022 Test Year balance of \$135,061 is \$66,621 more than the 2017 Board Approved amount of 20 \$68,439.
-The main reason for the variances are: 21 1) Included in distribution station maintenance are staff wages and third-party costs and therefore approximately \$40,000 of the increase is related to inflationary increases in staff 22 23 wages and inflation increases in third party costs.
-24 25 2) The remaining increase of approximately \$20,000 is related to potential third-party control 26 room shared costs.
+The functions were separated so that one Manager 4 would focus on overseeing line crew and completing electric capital asset projects, while 4 5 collaborating with another Manager who would focus on metering, customer connections, 6 engineer designs and operations, ESA requirements, etc. Overall, the restructuring effort 7 sought to better align resources and more effectively deliver services. , sought to better ungh resources and more encedvery deriver services.
+8 2) The increase in wages was within Lakefront's control: 9 10 a.
+The business decision was between hiring an additional lineman or hiring an 11 additional Manager.
+The cost of hiring a lineman would be approximately \$60,000 to 12 OM&A vs approximately \$60,000 for an additional Manager (due to differences in 13 allocation of hours between capital and OM&A).
+14 15 b.
+Lakefront had considered hiring both a lineman and additional Manager, however 16 two additional positions would be approximately \$120,000 and Lakefront felt the 17 additional cost was unnecessary at the time.
+18 Opera tional Effectiveness - Distribution Station Maintenance 19 Ծեօ 20 22 Test Year balance of \$135,061 is \$66,621 more than the 2017 Board Approved amount of 20 9.
+The main reason for the variances are: 21 1) Included in distribution station maintenance are staff wages and third-party costs and 22 therefore approximately \$40,000 of the increase is related to inflationary increases in staff 23 wages and inflation increases in third party costs.
+24 25 2) The remaining increase of approximately \$20,000 is related to potential third-party control 26 2 room shared costs.
 As Lakefront faces ongoing demands for better service and fewer, 27 shorter outages, Lakefront is looking to include the latest smart technology in its operations 28 in collaboration with another electric utility.
-Lakefront has been in contact with a third-29 party to provide control room services.
-30 To summarize, Lakefront has identified a need to implement control room capabilities and 31 there are two options: 32 33 1.
+Lakefront has been in contact with a third- 29 party to provide control room services.
+30 31 To summarize, Lakefront has identified a need to implement control room capabilities and 32 there are two options: 33 1.
 Complete the upgrade resulting in incremental operating costs of approximately 34 \$100,000 per.
-35 2.
-Coordinate with a third-party to share in the technology for approximately \$20,000 per year.
-36 a.
-The increase in wages were based on the union collective agreement.

-3) The increase in distribution station maintenance was within Lakefront's control:
+35 Coordinate with a third-party to share in the technology for approximately 36 \$20,000 per year.
+37 Lakefront has proposed the second option for the purposes of rate-setting.
+38 3) The increase in distribution station maintenance was within Lakefront's control: - J